svogler/ultrasonic-hc-sr04-cistern-volume/README.md

 ## Wiring
 Following picture shows the circuit how to connect Pi with HC-SR04 ultrasonic sensor.
+In my environment the distance between Pi and HC-SR-04 is 6m, works without any problem.

 You need the resistors (voltage divider) in order to drop the voltage going to the GPIO pins down to 3.3v from 5v.